|I'm a Quantum Ogre|

 It is a question of intent and degrees, dependent on context.

 Isn't a dungeon a railroad because it has walls and the players can't visit any room at the start?
 Isn't a town filled with Quantum Ogres because guards will attack the players if they steal?
 What about people who might be bothered by a hypothetical situation?Dungeon Mastering is hard son.

 Are you running games?
 Do your players feel empowered?

 Are their misunderstandings about game expectations?
 That happens.
 Are those misunderstandings deliberate efforts on your part to force an outcome?
 That's called lying.

 Are the players able to acquire information about the world?
 Is that information meaningful?

 The Quantum Ogre isn't a thought experiment.
-It is an example of certain type of gaming problem, with a list of concrete solutions designed to resolve those problems and make role playing more fun for both the players.
+It is an example of certain type of gaming problem, with a list of concrete solutions designed to resolve those problems and make role playing more fun for both the players and the Dungeon Master.